DataBiosphere/tanagra/docs/REGRESSION_TESTING.md

 ## Build a test suite
 When building a regression test suite for a particular underlay/dataset, we recommend covering the various criteria plugins, because they are configured separately per underlay. e.g.
-- One test per cohort criteria type (e.g. blood pressure, age) without modifiers.
+- One test per cohort criteria type (e.g. blood pressure, gender) without modifiers.
 Use the demographics data feature only.
 - One test per cohort criteria type with modifiers, if there are any.
 Use the demographics data feature only.
 - One test per data feature criteria type (e.g. ICD9-CM, weight).
 Use any cohort.
+- **DO NOT INCLUDE** criteria that are runtime-calculated and can change day-to-day (e.g. age) because we expect those counts to change over time.

 We also recommend including tests for any "notable" data, where your underlying dataset may be unique (e.g. a particular SQL schema or JOIN pattern that we haven't encountered before, or an unusual data range perhaps with many outliers).